 This endeavour came to nothing and, apart from evidence of a temporary wooden room having been built inside the chapel for use by artists in the 1990s, the building was left derelict.

 In 2010 Jo Dennis and Dido Hallett started using the space for art projects, exhibitions, theatre productions and shoots.
 In 2013 they signed a 12 year lease for the building.
 Jo and Dido currently run ‘Asylum’ as it is now known, as a flexible project space and have also had it licensed for weddings.

-Between January – March 2018 Southwark Council will be undertaking conservation works on the portico and exterior of the chapel under the guidance of Historic England.
-Funding to support the works has been granted by both the Heritage Lottery Fund and Architectural Heritage Fund.
-These funds will see emergency reparation to stonework on the roof and portico of the chapel as well as sustainability support to Asylum, the aim being to create a strong business infrastructure for what is deemed an ‘at-risk’ building.
+Between January – March 2018 Southwark Council undertook conservation works on the portico and exterior of the chapel under the guidance of Historic England.
+Funding to support the works was granted by both the Heritage Lottery Fund and Architectural Heritage Fund.
+These funds will see emergency reparation to stonework on the roof and portico of the chapel.
+In August 2018 the chapel was granted further funds by both organisations as a Resilient Heritage project.
+These funds will support the ongoing restoration of the building and development of the organisation.
+The aim being to create a strong business infrastructure for what is deemed an ‘at-risk’ building.